Sleep & Vocabulary Development

 Chow, J., Davies, A. M. A., & Plunkett, K. (2017).
 Spoken-word recognition in 2-year-olds: The tug of war between phonological and semantic activation.
 Journal of Memory and Language.

 What happens when we switch from one thought to another?
-My study on backward semantic inhibition investigates the mental processes of switching attention between different semantic categories.
+My studies on backward semantic inhibition investigate the mental processes of switching attention between different semantic categories.
 In the experiment, toddlers hear the following words (category in parentheses) in a sequential manner: chair (furniture), coat (clothing), table (furniture).
 Attending to the word Coat leads to the inhibition of the mental representations of the previous word Chair.
 We know that chair and the category furniture has been inhibited because toddlers' and adults' subsequent response to the word Table (another furniture) is impaired.
-The effect of backward semantic inhibition is observed in adults and toddlers starting from 24-months.
+The effect of backward semantic inhibition is observed in adults and toddlers starting from 24-months,

 In a recent study, we demonstrate that 18-month-olds can inhibit attention to a previously-attended but no longer relevant semantic category, but only if they have a relatively large vocabulary.
 Inhibitory processes are not only relatively late emerging in development, but are also relatively delayed in their online effects compared to facilitatory processes.
 A denser mental lexicon likely results in the formation of inhibitory links between lexical concepts, which allow toddlers to select and deselect concepts more efficiently.

 Chow, J., Aimola Davies, A. M., Fuentes, L. J. & Plunkett, K. (accepted in 2018).
 The vocabulary spurt predicts the emergence of backward semantic inhibition in 18-month-old toddlers.
 Developmental Science.